Anti-Bihari sentiment

-Anti-Bihari sentiment refers to widespread discrimination and prejudice faced by Bihari people in various parts of India.
-Bihar has historically witnessed slower economic growth compared to the national average, leading to large-scale migration of Biharis to other regions in search of better livelihood opportunities.
+Anti-Bihari sentiment refers to discrimination and prejudice faced by Bihari people in various parts of India.
+Historically, Bihar has witnessed slower economic growth compared to the national average, leading to mass migration of Biharis to other regions in search of better livelihood opportunities.

 Migrant workers from Bihar have often encountered hostility and stereotyping in their host states.
 Negative portrayals have included associations with criminality, sexual violence, and disloyalty, contributing to social stigma and exclusion.
-Furthermore, Biharis have also been impacted by anti-Hindi sentiment in non-Hindi-speaking states, stemming from a perception that central government institutions give preferential treatment to Hindi over regional languages in national-level examinations and public services.
+Biharis have also been impacted by anti-Hindi sentiment in non-Hindi-speaking states, stemming from a perception that central government institutions give preferential treatment to Hindi compared to regional languages in national-level examinations and public services.

+Biharis have been subjected to derogatory stereotyping through the slogan "Ek Bihari, Sau Bimari", which literally translates to "One Bihari, a hundred diseases."
+Biharis still practise old customs such as dowry, groom kidnapping, casteism irrespective of economic background etc.

 Causes

-Between the late 1980s and 2005, Bihar faced significant economic challenges due to a combination of poor governance and recurrent flooding caused by the Kosi River, often referred to as the "Sorrow of Bihar".
-Widespread corruption in regional politics, along with incidents of kidnappings targeting professionals who spoke out against such corruption, contributed to an economic decline.
-This environment led to the emigration of capital, middle-class professionals, and business leaders to other parts of India.
+Between the late 1980s and 2005, Bihar faced significant economic challenges, due to a combination of poor governance and recurrent flooding caused by the Kosi River, often referred to as the "Sorrow of Bihar".
+Widespread corruption in regional politics, along with incidents of kidnappings targeting professionals who spoke out against such corruption and the domination of caste politics also contributed to an economic decline.
+This resulted in the emigration of capital, middle-class professionals, and business leaders to other parts of India.

-The resulting flight of investment and talent exacerbated unemployment in the state, prompting large-scale migration of Bihari farmers and unemployed youth to more economically developed states.
+The resulting increase of investment and talent worsened unemployment in the state, prompting large-scale migration of Bihari farmers and unemployed youth to more economically developed states.
 Bihar has a per capita income of approximately US$536 per annum, compared to the national average of US$1,470.
 About 30.6% of Bihar's population lives below the poverty line, higher than the national average of 22.15%.
 The level of urbanisation in the state is 10.5%, significantly below the national average of 27.78%, while urban poverty stands at 32.91%, compared to the national average of 23.62%.
 Bihar also has the highest population density and the lowest GDP per capita among all Indian states.